 The feedbacks we received were of many types: some thought it was good and some said it could definitely be improved.
 So we started to rethink our Getting Started page by splitting it for our two types of users: beginners and intermediate to advanced users.

-The Quick Start Guide is aimed for intermediate to advanced developers needing to get onboard quickly.
-By following these steps, a Strapi instance will be setup in 5 minutes.
+The Quick Start Guide is aimed at intermediate to advanced developers needing to get onboard quickly.
+By following these steps, a Strapi instance will be set up in 5 minutes.

 The detailed tutorial is dedicated to the users happy to follow a step-by-step guide to understand precisely every stage in their first experience with Strapi.